 When it comes to cakes, everyone has their favorite.
 Which one is yours?
 Did you say chocolate or flourless chocolate cake?
 Well, there are various kinds of cakes, you can either divide them by flavors or the way those cakes are made.
-Let’s talk about some of the types of cakes:
+Let’s talk about some of the types of best healthy cakes:

 Teacake is basically a no frill, loaf-shaped cake with various flavor possibilities, which you can have with tea/coffee.
 For example, date and walnut loaf, lemon loaf, etc. They ideally do not have any icing or toppings and are served as warm slices.
 These cakes are made with regular ingredients like sugar, butter, flour, eggs, leavening agents and the chosen flavor.
 But, traditionally speaking, tea cake is from England and is yeast fermented sweet bun.
 Surprised to hear about yeast in a cake?
 Then you might like to check the recipe of Yeasted Lemon Cake!

 Now who doesn’t love cheesecake?
 I am yet to come across someone who says, “Cheesecake, Nah!”
 There are two versions of it, baked one, which is known as the New York style cheesecake and a no-bake version.
 Cheesecakes have a base of graham crackers and melted butter to add that extra flavor and texture.